SLCunningham21/CapstoneProject/README.md

 * https://apnews.com/article/politics-puerto-rico-caribbean-congress-392e89b3d50ae00e3c647e58886b27f3

 ## Future Further analysis
-*	Compare Spanish & English listings to see if there is a difference in pricing geared at different markets
+*	Compare Spanish & English listings to see if there is a difference in pricing geared at different markets.
+*	If given the time, I would like to further explore the subsidized and unsubsidized housing metrics over the course of the last 5-10 years and investigate the impact environmental factors had on the economy and the housing market.